Melon-Studio/Fecths/README.md

 `Fecths` is a JavaScript library for simplifying HTTP requests in web applications.
 It is built on the `fetch` API, providing a convenient and versatile interface for handling various types of HTTP requests with ease.

+If you are a Chinese user, Taobao Source may not be able to download to Fecths.
+Please switch NPM source to official source.

 ### Features

 - **Global Configuration:** Set global configurations, such as base URLs, request and response interceptors, etc.